notofonts/noto-docs/src/miniarticles/NotoSansJavanese.md

 # Noto Sans Javanese

-Noto Sans Javanese is a unmodulated (“sans serif”) design for texts in the Javanese script.
+Noto Sans Javanese is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Javanese_ script.

 Noto Sans Javanese contains 405 glyphs, 7 OpenType features, and supports 99 characters from the Unicode block Javanese.